nautobot/nautobot/nautobot/docs/docker/index.md

 ## Getting Started

 Nautobot requires a PostgreSQL database and Redis instance before it will start, because of this the quickest and easiest way to get Nautobot running is with `docker-compose`.
-Please see the `docker-compose` deployment repository for more information.

 ## Configuration